McMasterRS/lm_building-modern-SPAs/navigation-bar.md

 ```
 We reduced the padding used at the top and bottom of the settings page compared to the `.main` style.

 Now that our `VerticalTabs` component is complete, we will create the settings page index file.
-In the `pages` directory of your project, create a new `setttings` subdirectory.
+In the `pages` directory of your project, create a new `settings` subdirectory.
 Create an `index.tsx` file in this directory.

 Add the following code to `settings/index.tsx`:
 ```